zakuArbor/blog/_posts/programming/2024-05-27-regret-tlb-cacheline.md

 ---
 layout: post
-title: A Quick Look Into Spatial Locality and TLB
+title: A Quick and Flawed Look Into Spatial Locality and TLB
-description: A quick investigation into TLB and CPU cacheline in respect to Spatial Locality.
+description: Speculating number of TLB and CPU cacheline requests are needed in respect to Spatial Locality.
 The expectation is that we should see signficantly less TLB miss compared to cache miss
 categories: [programming, c/c++, tlb, cache]
 ---

-This week marked the start of my internship at a company, where I was advised to delve into Linux memory operations at some point.
+**WARNING:** I am inexperienced and not knowledgeable of computer architecture.
+Although noted below, I will be making a claim for a simplistic computer architecture that is not easily reproducible.
+The blog does **not** have data to back up my claim.
+I probably will regret publishing this post.
+We shall see how long it stays up.
+In the meantime, feel free to give corrections and criticism by opening a github issue.

-Since I had limited access to the company's resources and not much to do at work (it's my first week after all), I spent a bit of time skimming Ulrich's paper [What Every Programmer Should Know About Memory](https://akkadia.org/drepper/cpumemory.pdf), a gigantic paper about computer memory that I only took a small glimpse over the years.
+I got bored so skimmed through the first few sections of Ulrich's paper [What Every Programmer Should Know About Memory](https://akkadia.org/drepper/cpumemory.pdf), a gigantic paper about computer memory that I only took a small glimpse over the years.
 What ignited this post was the following:

 >  It is therefore good for performance and scalability if the memory needed by the